carolynvlasveld/notesandresources/grass.md

-# Cool Poaceae examples worldwide

-<br><br><br><br>

 # Grasses in Tassie

 There are 280 in the wild in Tassie (140 native and 140 introduced) both native and naturalised (according to the 2024 [Census of the Vascular Plants of Tasmania](https://flora.tmag.tas.gov.au/resources/census/).
 That's about 10% of the accepted extant wild plants in Tassie.
-Some common and interesting examples are below.

-Show the most common and interesting exmaples